 Vulnerabilities Result in Corruption Risks Exist?
 For the previous process, there was no requirement to comply with environmental regulations before the license was given to exploration company.
-In the new process, there is confusion or unclear requirements of IESIA, as required by law and what is accepted in practice.
+PD3: What is the risk that requirement for environmental compliance Yes In the new process, there is confusion or unclear requirements of IESIA, as required by law and what is accepted in practice.
 For construction mineral license and small-scale mining license, there is MME-MoE Inter-Ministry Prakas No.191 covering environmental compliance 133 .
-For Industrial Mining PD3: What is the risk that requirement for environmental compliance will be unclear?
-Yes License, the law is clear that applicant needs to conduct full- scale environmental impact assessment 134 .
+For Industrial Mining License, the law is clear that applicant needs to conduct full- scale environmental impact assessment 134 . will be unclear?
 However, there are not legal guidelines regarding environmental compliance for issuing mineral exploration license.
 Due to this lack of clarity on the IESIA requirement, the work program will not be comprehensive enough to prevent environmental non-compliance.